-A small number of patients may suffer long-term effects from COVID-19 infection.
-This is called post-COVID-19 condition or long-term COVID-19.
+A small number of patients may suffer long-term effects from SARS-CoV-2 infection.
+This is called post COVID-19 condition, also known as long COVID-19.

-Long-term COVID-19 affects patients of all ages, including people who only had mild COVID-19 symptoms when first infected.
+Post COVID-19 condition affects patients of all ages, including people who only had mild COVID-19 symptoms when first infected.

 - general weakness